Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

 1. **Click `Sign in`** → you will auto-login with the Azure credentials used to sign into the portal.

+    - **Check:** You should see a Hub resource (with a name like _ai-hub-XXXXXXXX_)
-    - **Check:** You should see a Project and a Hub listed.
+    - **Check:** You should see a Project resource (with a name like _ai-project-XXXXXXXX_)

         !!! info "The [Azure AI hub](https://learn.microsoft.com/azure/ai-studio/concepts/ai-resources) collects AI resources that can be shared between AI projects.
 The [Azure AI project](https://learn.microsoft.com/azure/ai-studio/how-to/create-projects?tabs=ai-studio) helps you organize your work when building applications."

-    - Click on the Hub resource name → it should be in the form _ai-hub-XXXXXXXX_
-    - **Check:** There is 1 project listed under `Projects` for this hub.
+    - Click the Project link.
+You will be taken to a Project details page.
     - Click "Connected Resources" in the left pane,
-    - **Check:** You see Hub connections to OpenAI endpoints, Azure AI Search & Storage.
+    - **Check:** You should see Hub connections to OpenAI endpoints, Azure AI Search & Storage.
+    - Click "Models + endpoints" in the left pane.
+    - **Check:** You should see deployed models for this project.

         !!! info "For this application, we will use the chat completion models `gpt-4` and `gpt-35-turbo`, and the embedding model `text-embedding-ada-002`."